ContextLab/attention-memory-task/README.md

 The subject name or number can be arbitrarily chosen by the experimenter (any number or string).

-The run number indicates on which run to start the experiment.
+The run number indicates which run to display next.
 If the subject is just beginning the experiment, the run # should be 0.
-A run number of 0 will initiate the experiment on the first run, and loop over presentation and memory runs until the total number of desired runs (outlined in the parameters in attention_memory.py) has been presented.
+A run number of 0 will initiate the experiment on the first run, and loop over presentation and memory runs until the total number of desired runs (outlined in the parameters in attention_memory.py) has been presented, pausing after each memory block for eye tracker recalibration.

-If the experiment is started at run 5, the experiment will loop over runs 5:number-of-total-runs (the default setting is to have eight runs, 0-7, so starting on run 5 would loop over runs 5, 6, and 7).

-If the subject self-reports moving their head from the chin rest during the experiment, the experiment window will close to allow for eye tracking recalibration, at which point the experimenter should recalibrate as needed, then restart the experiment entering the next run # (for example, if the subject reported taking a bathroom break after run 3, experimenter should recalibrate then initiate the experiment again entering the same IDENTICAL subject name and the NEXT desired run#: 4)

 # Acknowledgements
 Thanks to Megan deBettencourt for providing the image processing script available in this repository (code/stim/process_images.m) and recommending stimulus sets.